ChristianIsaacTran/battleship-TOP/README.md

 ex: npx jest ./filepathToTest/something.test.js
 I could also input an optional --watch or --watchAll so that whenever I make changes to that specific file or any file if I choose watchAll, then the test would automatically run.
-I would stop the watch with ctrl + c in command line.
+I would stop the watch with ctrl + c in command line. remember that to run an individual test and skip the rest, I have to add the .only flag to the test.
+So it would look like: test.only()

+(8/21/2025) Start using conventional commit headers to make commits more organized.
+Kind of like:
+docs: changed the README.md
+or
+fix: fixed an issue with the placeShip() function

 ## Battleship project from The Odin Project